-Woman gets new court date in Las Vegas bus shove murder case
+Lawyer: More to story than video in bus shove murder case

-LAS VEGAS (AP) - A judge rescheduled a preliminary hearing of evidence in the murder case against a woman accused of killing a 74-year-old man by shoving him off a public bus in Las Vegas.
+LAS VEGAS (AP) - A defense lawyer says there’s more to know than a bus security video clip shows about a murder case against a woman accused of killing a 74-year-old man by shoving him off a public bus in Las Vegas.

-Cadesha Bishop had new attorneys for her Thursday court appearance in the death of Serge Fournier.
+Attorney Michael Becker, representing 25-year-old Cadesha Bishop, said Thursday that unspecified “circumstances and events” that have yet to be made public preceded Serge Fournier’s death.

-Fournier died April 23 after falling face-first from the bus to a sidewalk March 21.
+Fournier died April 23, a month after falling face-first from the bus to a sidewalk.
 Authorities ruled his death a homicide resulting from his injuries.

+Witnesses told police Fournier had asked Bishop to be nice to other passengers.

-The judge let 25-year-old Bishop remain free on $100,000 bond with strict electronic monitoring pending her next hearing July 17.
+The judge let Bishop remain free on $100,000 bond with strict electronic monitoring.

 Copyright © 2019 The Washington Times, LLC.